 Take a Break

 Whenever you feel stressed, take a break.
 Go for a walk, watch a movie, or read your favorite book.
-This will help you to relax and clear your mind.
+This helps you relax and clear your mind.

 Set Realistic Goals